miknayr/The-Bagel-Invitationals/updates.md

 5/17 9pm update;
 - figure out how to stop the infinite loop,
 - now need to figure out how to split the swing into individual power, whether by interval or something else

+5/17 940pm update;
+- swing power is now readable. game is in a technically skill based scenario. can submit this version